Todd Rucci

-Todd Rucci (born July 14, 1970) is a former professional American football player who played guard for eight seasons in the National Football League (NFL) from 1993 to 2000.
-He was a starter in Super Bowl XXXI for the New England Patriots.
+Todd Louis Rucci (born July 14, 1970) is an American former professional football player who was a guard for eight seasons with the New England Patriots of the National Football League (NFL) from 1993 to 2000.
+He played college football for the Penn State Nittany Lions.
+Rucci was a starter in Super Bowl XXXI for the New England Patriots.

 Rucci graduated in 1988 from Upper Darby High School where he also excelled at the shot put and discus on the track team.
-Todd was in the same High School Class as Bill Jensen and Tina Fey.
+He was in the same high school class as Bill Jensen and Tina Fey.

-Drafted in 2nd round of 1993 draft(51st), Rucci was named to the New England Patriots 1990s All-Decade Team.
-His son Hayden Rucci plays Tight End for the University of Wisconsin–Madison, while another son Nolan Rucci was a 5-star offensive line prospect for the 2021 class before also committing to the University of Wisconsin.
+Selected in the second round of the 1993 NFL draft (51st overall), Rucci was honored by being named to the New England Patriots' 1990s All-Decade Team.

+He has two sons who have followed in his footsteps.
+His oldest son, Hayden Rucci, played tight end for the University of Wisconsin–Madison, as well as for the Miami Dolphins.
+His youngest son, Nolan Rucci, was a 5-star offensive line prospect for the 2021 class before also committing to Wisconsin.